 Peter witnessed the beginning of WWII and the destruction of Warsaw.
 After three years wandering through half of the world to reach England, he joined the RAF.
 As a navigator, Peter flew 49 missions with the 311 (Czech) bomber squadron.
 He has written his memories in a book titled: Strange Story of a WW2 RAF Navigator.
 See info at http://www.amazon.com/Strange-story-WW2-RAF-na…/…/1468031783

-Some Next Generation groups:
+Some Next Generation groups and centers:

 Next Generations, S. Florida – http://www.nextgenerations.org